 But, with the proper tools and knowledge to get you through the winter time, you could change your usual depressed, lethargic, stressful season into one of relaxation, rejuvenation and increased energy.

 So, don’t let the winter blues get you down.
-By following this simple massage routine 2-4 times a week, you’ll be on your way to being able to stay grounded & warm with Self-Abhyanga this winter and beyond.
+By following this simple massage routine 2–4 times a week, you’ll be on your way to being able to stay grounded and warm with self-abhyanga this winter and beyond.

 If you have any questions about self-abhyanga or keeping your doshas balanced throughout the year, book a virtual Lifestyle Consultation, or a Discover Ayurveda Wellness Escape for the ultimate in self-care.